 How COVID-19 is shaping patient experience

-Press Ganey has analysed over more than 7 million patient experience survey comments from February to April 2020 which has indicated significant growth in the number of comments mentioning COVID-19.
+Press Ganey has analysed over more than 7 million patient experience survey comments which has indicated significant growth in the number of comments mentioning COVID-19.

 Favourable trends surround patient’s perceptions of their interactions with physicians and staff in both loyalty and reputation measures.
 Overall, this indicates that patients appreciate and value the work staff are providing during the pandemic.